antonioleal/myslackbuilds/0/README.md

     * Its is a very good idea to subscribe to the `slackbuilds-users` and `slackbuilds-devel` mailling lists so you are aware of what other people are doing.
 You can also ask for specific help regarding your scripts or get the "maintainer" status for new ones.

 ##### II.
 "Saturday afternoon":
 1. Once your scripts are released to the public go to `https://github.com/{your account}/slackbuilds` and synchronize your fork with the upstream master.
-This can be done by running **0reset all** which also deletes unneeded tarballs and other trash. **0reset all** can be run at any time to clean your workspace.
+Better still: this can be done by running **0reset all** which also deletes unneeded tarballs and other trash.
+Also **0reset all** can be run at any time to clean your workspace.

 2. Delete accessory branches by running **0delete-branches all**